-The team competes on a weekly basis but also attends major eSports events, such as ESL One in Hamburg and IEM Katowice in Poland, the biggest gaming event in the world, attracting 173,000 people and an online audience of 46 million.
-Team Gravity recently finished first in the European Stage Finals of Echo Arena and is looking to qualify for the World Finals in September.
+The team competes on a weekly basis but also attends major eSports events, such as ESL One in Hamburg. and IEM Katowice in Poland.
+This is the biggest gaming event in the world, attracting 173,000 people and an online audience of 46 million.
+Team Gravity recently finished first in the European Stage Finals of Echo Arena and is looking to qualify for the World Finals.

 “JT’s sponsorship will be crucial for us as Team Gravity grows in this brand-new industry, which has huge prospects as technology develops even further.
 As a player, I also have a lot to thank JT for; in the virtual space, I will be playing against people around the world, even my own teammates are based in Sweden and Germany.
 We rely on having a super-fast internet connection, and with JT’s full-fibre network in Jersey, I know I have the ultimate bandwidth to compete at the highest level.”

-Tamara O Brien, Head of Customer Experience at JT said: “JT has been at the forefront of communications technology for more than 120 years so supporting VR eSports – which is fast becoming a global movement – is a great fit, especially as Team Gravity also has a strong local connection through Tim.
-We’re proud to support Tim and his teammates with both funding and technology, to help them grow and develop and we wish them every success in the forthcoming World Qualifiers.
-We’re also looking at further local opportunities to work together in the near future to help show young islanders the possibilities this exciting growing sport has to offer, so watch this space.”
+Tamara O Brien, Head of Customer Experience at JT said: “JT has been at the forefront of communications technology for more than 120 years.
+So, supporting VR eSports – which is fast becoming a global movement – is a great fit.
+Especially as Team Gravity also has a strong local connection through Tim.
+We’re proud to support Tim and his teammates with both funding and technology, to help them grow and develop.
+We wish them every success in the forthcoming World Qualifiers.
+We’re also looking at further local opportunities to work together in the near future.
+This will help show young islanders the possibilities this exciting growing sport has to offer.
+Watch this space.”

 Issued by Julien Morel at Direct Input.
 Telephone 01534 735253 or email email@example.com for more information.